- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Potential for Medical Negligence

-Negligence during vacuum extraction occurs when medical staff deviate from accepted standards, significantly increasing the risk of serious birth injuries.
+Negligence during vacuum extraction occurs when staff deviates from accepted standards, significantly increasing the risk of serious injuries.
 Examples include:

 - Improper Use of the Vacuum: Incorrect placement of the vacuum device, improper cup selection, or poor positioning increases the risk of injuries.

-- Excessive Force or Traction: Applying too much pressure or forcefully pulling the baby’s head can lead to brachial plexus injuries and skull fractures.
+- Disproportionate Force or Traction: Applying too much pressure or forcefully pulling the baby can lead to brachial plexus injuries and skull fractures.

-- Delay in Performing a C-Section: Waiting too long to transition to an emergency cesarean delivery after unsuccessful attempts at vacuum extraction heightens the risk of oxygen deprivation, potentially causing brain injuries or cerebral palsy.
+- Delay in Performing a C-Section: Waiting too long to transition to an emergency cesarean delivery after unsuccessful attempts at vacuum delivery heightens the risk of hypoxia, potentially causing brain injuries.

 Establishing Negligence